 Additionally, we cannot control the damage that is done to the patina through abuse.

 Please define abuse!
 Sounds like a great way to dodge a warranty issue.
 There is no way to damage the interior patina of my sinks, even with intention!
 Our natural patina will always return.
 That issue of our sink has a lifetime warranty, without any disclaimers.
 Have a party in the sink - no worries!
 If the color of the patina is not the color of an old penny, it is a FAKE finish!

 Maintenance-Wax your copper sink with a good quality auto wax at least twice a year (Spring and Fall).
 Apply wax, allow to haze and buff till removed. (* Our sink come prewaxed, so it is not necessary to wax after installation).
 Please note that you can always apply additional applications of wax, this provides an additional layer of protection.

-Go ahead, take it out for a drive...
-Change the oil regularly... wait this is not a car, it is a kitchen sink, right?
+Go ahead, take it out for a drive... change the oil regularly... turn on the air conditioning, it is a kitchen sink, right?
 Waxing a sink will eliminate all antibacterial properties of the copper - per the EPA.
 Come on, no need to wax a copper sink if it is made properly.

 Copper is a soft metal...We recommend not to drop sharp items in your kitchen sink.